Maui > Upcountry > Kula

 4581 Lower Kula Rd

 15200 Haleakala Hwy

 This rustic restaurant is a favorite breakfast spot for those coming down from catching sunrise atop Haleakala Crater.
-Warm up beside the fireplace, admire the art in the downstairs gallery, and enjoy a tasty loco moco while admiring the impeccable views.
+Warm up beside the fireplace, admire the art in the downstairs gallery and enjoy a tasty loco moco while taking in the impeccable views.
 Be sure to stroll the garden in the back before you go.

 7am – 7pm